 While working on a project, I couldn't use Android's 'Development Options' - I couldn't access the logs.
 If only you could send Logcat logs, e.g. via WebSocket, and then catch them on your computer...
 I did not find such a tool, so I wrote one and described the process in this post.

-The Mediator’s job is to organize communication between close classes.
-The Mediator pattern cuts out dependencies between components.
+The Mediator's job is to organize communication between close classes.
+The `Mediator` pattern cuts out dependencies between components.
 It takes over the interaction between them, becoming the main communication hub for a group of classes.
-There is a reverse of the controls because components are now just telling ‘what happened’ instead of telling others to ‘do something’.
-It can be found e.g. in the form of ViewModel in Android, where it separates UI interactions from data model changes.
+There is a reverse of the controls because components are now just telling 'what happened' instead of telling others to 'do something'.
+It can be found e.g. in the form of `ViewModel` in Android, where it separates UI interactions from data model changes.